ASzampiasSWD/headhunter-video/README.md

 # headhunter-video
 Find people in face masks, sunglasses, low quality images, hats, and different hair styles using AWS Rekognition.
-HeadHunter takes an image (or sets of images) and identifies the same face in a video.
-Options include Face-To-Face, Person-To-Face, and People-To-Face.
+HeadHunter takes a collection of images and identifies the faces in a video.

 ## Video Type Allowed in S3 Bucket ##

-Upload an MOV or MPEG-4 format video file to your S3 bucket.
-While developing and testing, we suggest using short videos no longer than 30 seconds in length.
+Q: What video formats does Amazon Rekognition support?

+Amazon Rekognition Video operations can analyze videos stored in Amazon S3 buckets.
+The video must be encoded using the H.264 codec.
+The supported file formats are MPEG-4 and MOV.
+A codec is software or hardware that compresses data for faster delivery and decompresses received data into its original form.
+The H.264 codec is commonly used for the recording, compression and distribution of video content.
+A video file format may contain one or more codecs.
+If your MOV or MPEG-4 format video file does not work with Rekognition Video, check that the codec used to encode the video is H.264.

 ## Operating Systems
 This script is supported on Windows, Linux, and MacOS.